Moringa

 Why is Moringa bad for you?

-Over time, high blood sugar levels raise the risk of many serious health problems, including heart disease.
+Over time, high blood sugar levels raise the risk of many serious health problems, including heart condition.
 For this reason, it's important to keep your blood sugar within healthy limits.

 What happens when you drink Moringa everyday?

-Moringa is rich in antioxidants that fight against oxygen-free radicals, which can contribute to cholesterol build-up and inflammation.
+Moringa is rich in antioxidants that fight against oxygen-free radicals, which can contribute to lipid balance build-up and physical strain.
 Studies suggest that moringa may help reduce the number of free radicals, improve the function of the heart, and prevent cell damage along blood vessel walls.

 Who should not take Moringa?